 I was going to a Right to Life rally for the first time ever.

 Let me backtrack a bit because you don’t know me all that well.

 A couple of years earlier I wore a shirt that said, “If you don’t like the music, don’t listen.
 If you don’t like the art, don’t look.
+If you don’t like abortion, don’t have one.
 Stop Legislative Morality”.